SpikeInterface/spiketutorials/Official_Tutorial_SI_0.95_Oct2022/README.md

 The objective of this demo is to show all the functionalities of SpikeInterface on a real-world example.

-The tutorial is designed to be run on [DandiHub](https://hub.dandiarchive.org/).
-In order to use GPU-based spike sorters (e.g. Kilosort), we have to select the GPU instance (T4 GPU for inference).

 ### Table of contents